amandafer/ricochet-ES2/Ricochet.md

 ![Table1](images/table1.png)
 ![Table2](images/table2.png)

+Ricochet has faithful users as a result of it is accessibility, price, shareable, no predictability of discontinuity, focus on personal conversation without the distraction of group conversations and being extremely concerned about anonymity.
+Its creators are always in the midst of discussions on the subject of anonymity on the internet, which creates greater credibility to the software on the subject.

 ### Releases and Possibles Improvements <a name="releases"></a>
 The program has eight available versions as of the present date (October 2016).
 The main and new features of each release will be discussed shortly in this section.
 In the next figure [15], the additions and deletions per week are shown.
 The gap between the old project and the beginning of what would become Ricochet represents the difficulty of retaining and gaining users prior to 2014.
 After that, between all releases, a lot of features were added, which is also reflected by the increased size of the project.